Our mission is to assist our state Community Rights Networks to educate people across the country on local self-governance and community rights.

 The NCRN has also drafted a Federal Amendment, Amendment XXVIII, protecting the right of local communities and states to adopt rights-based laws without being overturned by federal pre-emptive laws.

-The NCRN began conversations in May 2014 and became a 501c3 organization with the seating of a Board of Directors on October 18, 2014.
-At this retreat in Seven Springs, PA, two representatives from the following state Community Rights Networks (CRNs) joined the Board: Colorado, New Hampshire, New Mexico, Pennsylvania, Ohio, Oregon and Washington.
+The NCRN became a 501c3 organization with the seating of a Board of Directors on October 18, 2014.
+At this retreat in Seven Springs, PA, two representatives from the following state Community Rights Networks (CRNs) joined the Board: Colorado, New Hampshire, New Mexico, Pennsylvania, Ohio, Oregon, and Washington.